wonarii/CART210-glossary/glossary.md

 [^dong24study]: Dong, Jiaqi.
 2024.
 “A Study on the Application of Data Analytics in New Media Communication.” _Media and Communication Research_ 5 (3). https://doi.org/10.23977/mediacr.2024.050314.
 [^manovich17cultural]: Manovich, Lev.
 2017.
 “Cultural Analytics, Social Computing and Digital Humanities.”
 In _Amsterdam University Press eBooks_, 55–68. https://doi.org/10.25969/mediarep/12514.

+## Commons

+Commons is a general term that refers to a resource shared by a group of people.
+These resources can range from small, localized systems (e.g., a family refrigerator) to community-level resources (e.g., sidewalks, playgrounds, libraries) and extend to global or transboundary systems (e.g., the deep seas, the atmosphere, the Internet, and scientific knowledge).
+The commons can be well-bounded (e.g., a community park or library), transboundary (e.g., the Danube River, migrating wildlife, the Internet), or without clear boundaries (e.g., knowledge, the ozone layer). [^hessOstrom]

+The salient characteristic of commons, as opposed to property, is that no single person has exclusive control over the use and disposition of any particular resource in the commons.
+Instead, resources governed by commons may be used or disposed of by anyone among some (more or less well-defined) number of persons, under rules that may range from “anything goes” to quite crisply articulated formal rules that are effectively enforced. [^benkler]

+The term “commons” originates from the English legal term for common land, historically used to describe shared agricultural or grazing lands.
+The modern conceptualization of the commons was popularized by ecologist Garrett Hardin in his 1968 article, [*The Tragedy of the Commons*](https://doi.org/10.1126/science.162.3859.1243). [^hardin] Hardin’s work highlighted the challenges of managing shared resources, sparking widespread academic and practical interest in the topic.
+Prior to Hardin’s article, references to “the commons,” “common pool resources,” or “common property” were rare in academic literature. [^laerhovenOstrom]

+If we link this concept of the commons to new media, we can notice how the commons is now a foundational element to the philosophy of open-source software, crowdsourced projects, and decentralized technologies.
+All of these systems are based on emphasizing shared resources and collective governance to contribute to community resilience and prefigure better futures. [^smith] [Wikis](#wiki) are one of the most popular types of digital commons.
+An example of this would be [Wikipedia](https://www.wikipedia.org/), which is a digital encyclopedia that relies on a collective of editors to modify or add information.
+[OpenStreetMap](https://www.openstreetmap.org/) is another similar concept that provides crowdsourced geographic data.

+[^hessOstrom]: Hess, Charlotte, and Elinor Ostrom.
+2007. *Understanding Knowledge as a Commons: From Theory to Practice.* MIT Press.
+[^benkler]: Benkler, Yochai.
+2006. *The Wealth of Networks: How Social Production Transforms Markets and Freedom*.
+Yale University Press.
+[^hardin]: Hardin, Garrett.
+1968.
+“The Tragedy of the Commons.” *Science* 162 (3859): 1243–1248. https://doi.org/10.1126/science.162.3859.1243.
+[^laerhovenOstrom]: Laerhoven, Frank Van, and Elinor Ostrom.
+2007.
+“Traditions and Trends in the Study of the Commons.” *International Journal of the Commons* 1 (1): 3–28. https://doi.org/10.18352/ijc.76.
+[^smith]: Smith, E.T.
+2024.
+"Practising Commoning." *The Commons Social Change Library*.
+Accessed January 29, 2025. https://commonslibrary.org/practising-commoning/#Introducing_%E2%80%98Commoning

 ## Git

 Git is a free and open-source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 It allows multiple developers to work on a project simultaneously without interfering with each other's contributions.[^chacon14progit]